ihmeuw/vivarium_research/docs/source/concept_models/vivarium_us_cvd/concept_model.rst

     - If simulant is eligible, either 50% or 100% enrolled depending on scenario
     - For 50% scenario, assignment is random
   * - F (polypill intervention scenarios)
-    - If simulant is prescribed two drugs at half dose or higher on SBP ladder and is eligible, either 50% or 100% are enrolled depending on scenario
+    - If simulant has a measured SBP of 140+ and is eligible, either 50% or 100% are enrolled depending on scenario
     -